Lucyjiyuan-Liu/fall2019-project4-sec2-grp6/README.md

 **Acknowledgements**
-+ Our sincere gratitude to Professor Tian Zheng and her amazing team of Diane Lu and Yujie Wang, who through their efforts guided us with wisdom to pull this project through.
-Besides this project, their lively and interactive approach during the Applied Data Science class made learning enjoyable during the previous other projects.
++ Our sincere gratitude to Professor Tian Zheng and her amazing team of Diane Lu and Yujie Wang, who through their efforts guided us through the project of building these recommendation systems.
+Besides guiding us through this particular project, their lively and interactive approach during the previous other projects made the Applied Data Science class..., awesome!

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.